Yiling-J/cacheme-go/README.md

 err := client.SimpleCacheStore.Update(ctx, "foo")
 ```
 #### Invalid all keys: `InvalidAll`
+Only works when you enable `MetaData` option in schema.
 ```go
 // invalid all version 1 simple cache client.SimpleCacheStore.InvalidAll(ctx, "1")